 In lieu of flowers, memorial gifts to Santa Croce - Pontifical University of the Holy Cross would be appreciated.
 Donations can be made by clicking here.

-To plant a tree in memory of Jose M. Delgado, please click here.
+To send sympathy gifts to the family or plant a tree in memory of Jose M. Delgado, please visit our tribute store.

 Santa Croce - Pontifical University of the Holy Cross | Formation Foundation